JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 The final entry, for `(::Type{X})(x::Real) where X<:FixedPoint`, triggered the invalidation of what nominally appear to be more than 350 `MethodInstance`s.
 (There is no guarantee that these methods are all disjoint from one another;
 the results are represented as a tree, where each node links to its callers.)
-In contrast, the first entry is responsible for just two invalidations.
+In contrast, the first three entries are responsible for a tiny handful of invalidations.

 One does not have to look at this list for very long to see that the majority of the invalidated methods are due to [method ambiguity].
 Consider the line `...char.jl:48 with MethodInstance for (::Type{T} where T<:AbstractChar)(::Int32)`.